15% Off Breakfast for Locals at Mamitas Beach Club 🌊

-5 Beachclubs & Daypasses deals in Playa del Carmen with up to 40% off for Quintana Roo residents.
-Starting from MXN 300.
+4 Beachclubs & Daypasses deals in Playa del Carmen with up to 15% off.

 Playa del Carmen's beach clubs run the full spectrum, from no-cover tiki bars where an afternoon costs under 500 MXN to Ibiza-style venues charging 2,000 MXN at the door.
 Before we dive in: every beach in Mexico is federally public — the sand is free, the clubs sell comfort.
 Most run on a minimum consumption model where your entry fee converts to food and drink credit.
 Three clubs currently offer resident deals on El Dato, with discounts of 10–15% for Quintana Roo residents.
 Prices below reflect high season (November–April); expect 10–20% lower from May through October.
 Updated: April 2026.